jeremiedecock/botsim/README.md

 ## Compile from sources

-Botsim.org requires the [cmake](www.cmake.org) build system to be compiled.
+Botsim.org requires the [cmake](www.cmake.org) build system to compile.

 So far, Botsim.org has been tested on Gnu/Linux systems only.
 Instructions for Microsoft Windows and MacOS X will come soon.